RichyMedia/website/README.md

 <h2 id="contributing">Contributing</h2>
 <p>
-  We welcome contributions to enhance and expand the Richy Media Website Template.
+  We welcome contributions to enhance and expand the Richy Media website template.
 To contribute:
 </p>
 <ol>
   <li>Fork this repository.</li>